santiagobasulto/python-for-experienced-programmers/book/control_flow.md

 [3, 3, 3, 3]
 ```

+!!! tip "Comprehensions are good"
-> **Hint**: Always prefer list comprehensions over for loops when possible.
+    Always prefer list comprehensions over for loops when possible.
 List comprehensions are expressive and declarative, compared to for loops which are imperative.

 ### `break` and `continue`